 Copenhagen is known for its cozy pubs, great beer and nighttime party atmosphere!
 There are plenty of options to suit your style and taste, allowing you to let your hair down and party to your heart’s content.

 A good starting point for a night out in Copenhagen is the area around Strøget, where you’ll find locals enjoying a few drinks at reasonable prices.
 To step it up a notch, head over to Nørrebro where the clubs stay open almost all night!

 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Copenhagen.

 Best Hostel in Copenhagen: A&O Copenhagen Nørrebro

-A&O Copenhagen is a stylish and modern hostel – and our choice for the best hostel in Copenhagen.
+A&O Copenhagen is a stylish and modern hostel – and our choice for one of the best hostels in Copenhagen.
 Located in the Nørrebro district, this bright and airy property has a great bar, guest kitchen and a spacious seating area.

 The rooms are comfortable and have private bathrooms and modern amenities.

 This home is perfect for couples that want to get a cozy, relaxing experience in Copenhagen.
 The apartment is just as inviting as the host and gives off an organic brightness from the interior to the gateway to the balcony.
 It’s quiet and near the beautiful canals to go for a dip in.
 In the room, you can enjoy cooking yourself a simple meal with the kitchenette.
 Although this is a room in an apartment it is set up very private, nice and spaced out, so you don’t feel like you are in anyone’s space -which is a BIG plus.View on Airbnb

 Steel House Copenhagen is a stylish and rustic property at the heart of the city.
 And, it is our top pick for best hotel in Copenhagen.
 It is close to Tivoli Gardens, City Hall Square, and Copenhagen’s top attractions.